firefly-iii/docs/docs/docs/firefly-iii/features/commandline.md

 ### Third-party

-Most third party systems like Heroku don't allow you do do this I'm afraid.
+Most third party systems like Heroku don't allow you to do this.

 ## Available commands